-If you are a Split Administrator, you can configure SAML in the Security section of Admin Settings.
+If you are a Split Administrator, configure SAML as follows:

 - Add your IdP metadata to the text area.

-You can enable/disable SAML strict mode at any time.
+Note: You can enable or disable SAML strict mode at any time.

-To eliminate the need to create and invite users in advance, enable just-in-time provisioning to use a SAML assertion to create a Split user on the fly the first time a new user tries to log in.
-Note that new users cannot sign in via Split's login screen until they have accessed Split from your IdP.
+To eliminate the need of creating and inviting users in advance, enable just-in-time provisioning.
+This provisioning uses a SAML assertion to create a Split user on the fly the first time a new user attempts to log in.
+Note that new users cannot sign in using Split's login screen until they access Split from your IdP.

-If you want to disable your SAML settings, click Disable in the top right of the enabled banner.
-You can also update your SAML settings and click Save at any time.
+To disable your SAML settings, click Disable in the top right of the enabled banner.

-When SAML is disabled, members need to sign in to Split with their username and password.
-If the user was provisioned via just-in-time provisioning, the user can reset their password on the login screen to sign into Split.
+When you disable SAML, members need to sign in to Split with their username and password.
+If a user is provisioned with just-in-time provisioning, they can reset their password on the login screen to sign into Split.